indicates a term originated by Jack Martin Leith.

 Mundane, Transcend the

-See also Mundane reality.
+See also Mundane world; Primal world, 147.

 The first attention basically consists of everything that ordinary man considers it means to be human.
 It is the reality that has been constructed and developed in order to deal with the daily world and encompasses an awareness restricted to the physical body.